Risk Management 101: The 1% Rule That Saves Portfolios

 The #1 Rule: Never Risk More Than 1-2%

 This is the golden rule of risk management.
 On any single trade, never risk more than 1-2% of your total portfolio.
+If you've ever wondered how much of your portfolio to risk per trade, this is the answer that keeps professional traders in the game for decades.

 The 1% Rule in Action